-Sexual harassment of staff members or school employees includes: (A) a demand or request for sexual favors in exchange for benefits; (B) unwelcome conduct of a sexual nature that is physical, verbal, or nonverbal and that interferes with a staff member's or school employee's ability to perform the job or that creates an intimidating, offensive, or hostile work environment; (C) assault when sexual contact occurs without a staff member's or school employee's consent because the staff member or school employee is under the influence of drugs or alcohol, is unconscious, or is pressured through physical force, coercion, participated in the investigation.

-or explicit or implied threats.
+Sexual harassment of staff members or school employees includes: (A) a demand or request for sexual favors in exchange for benefits; (B) unwelcome conduct of a sexual nature that is physical, verbal, or nonverbal and that interferes with a staff member's or school employee's ability to perform the job or that creates an intimidating, offensive, or hostile work environment; (C) assault when sexual contact occurs without a staff member's or school employee's consent because the staff member or school employee is under the influence of drugs or alcohol, is unconscious, or is pressured through physical force, coercion, or explicit or implied threats.
 When sexual contact occurs while a staff member or school employee is in any of those states, all sexual contact will be considered to have occurred without consent; and (D) conduct of a sexual nature that is physical, verbal, or nonverbal and that creates an uncomfortable or intimidating environment.

 Examples of sexual harassment include, but are not limited to, verbal or practical jokes, unwelcome touching, offensive remarks or put-downs, and displays of offensive materials.

-When another staff member or school employee becomes aware of behavior that may violate this policy, the staff member or school employee must report such behavior to the Principal or school counselor so that the Principal or school counselor may take any action necessary to ensure the staff member or school employee is protected and to promote a nonhostile work environment, including: (A) providing resources for support measures to the staff member or school employee; and (B) taking any actions that are necessary to remove potential future impact on the staff member or school employee, but that are not retaliatory against the staff member or school employee or the other school employee or other staff member who reported the behavior.
+Sexual harassment of staff members or school employees is strictly prohibited and will not be tolerated.
+When another staff member or school employee becomes aware of behavior that may violate this policy, the staff member or school employee must report such behavior to the Principal, school counselor, or Valley Catholic School President so that the Principal, school counselor, or President may take any action necessary to ensure the staff member or school employee is protected and to promote a nonhostile work environment, including: (A) providing resources for support measures to the staff member or school employee, but that are necessary to remove potential future impact on the staff member or school employee, but that are not retaliatory against the staff member or school employee or the other school employee or other staff member who reported the behavior.